Make the ultimate defensive play

 Understanding risk factors

-- Lifestyle-related factors include:
+- Lifestyle-related factors:

 - Drinking alcohol

-- Having excess weight or obesity
+- Excess weight or obesity

-- Those using some menopausal hormone therapies
+- Using menopausal hormone therapies

-- Factors that cannot be changed include:
+- Factors that cannot be changed:

 - Having a family or personal history of breast cancer

-Screening can help find cancer early
+Screening may help find cancer early

 The risk of dying from breast cancer dropped by over 40% in women who had a screening mammogram.